Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Supporting Individual Sensory Needs

-Every child’s sensory profile is unique, and what soothes one child might trigger sensory issues in another.
-Working with occupational therapy professionals can help identify your child’s specific needs.
+Every child’s sensory profile is unique.
+Working with occupational therapists can help identify specific needs:

 Support Through Different Developmental Stages

-From toddler to teens with autism, sensory needs evolve.
-HobbyTown Santee provides age-appropriate options that grow with your child:
+From toddlers to teens, sensory needs evolve.
+HobbyTown Santee provides age-appropriate options:

 - Preschool-friendly sensory toys

-“For individuals on the autism spectrum, having the right tools at each developmental stage can significantly impact their well being,” Barber explains.
+“The right tools at each stage can significantly impact well-being,” Barber explains.

 Building Social Skills Through Interactive Play